 Remember, there are places and parts inside you that you have never seen and might not recognize.
 These parts reside in your subconscious and are purposefully kept shut away from your consciousness.

 Use the conscious issues you write about to delve deeper into your personality.
 Try to link your conscious thoughts and feeling to issues that are hidden from your everyday perception.
 Look into your past and uncover the mysteries of why you are who you are.
-This is one of the topics I cover extensively in my back pain ebook.
+This is one of the topics I cover extensively in my book Introspective Journaling, as well as in other books in the Cure Back Pain Forever Program.
+These books are available to help you immediately 24 hours a day from anywhere in the world.

 I set aside time every couple of weeks to go back and read what I had written.
 This was very valuable, since it gave me an overall picture of how my mind worked and what I was really all about.
 I always had many new topics to explore after reading my work.